Welcome to Humanities 1110!

 located further away than 100 miles and those who cannot attend because of

-work conflicts or for other reasons may find other ways of making up these events as outlined in
+work conflicts or for other reasons may find other ways of making up these events

 the "Attendance & Participation" page.